damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 ## GitLab, an Open-Source Company

-Our three product offerings — a free, open source Community Edition, a free SaaS GitLab.com version, and our Enterprise version – provide accessibility, full transparency, faster features, and stand as a serious challenger to other Git platforms.
+Our three product offerings — a free, open source Community Edition, a free SaaS GitLab.com version, and our Enterprise version – provide accessibility, full transparency, and stand as a serious challenger to other Git platforms.
 GitLab features include:

-  - Zero touch installation and upgrades
+  - Zero-touch installation and upgrades
   - GitHub, Bitbucket, Google Code, Gitorious importers
-  - Two factor authentication
+  - Two-factor authentication
   - SAML and Kerberos authentication
   - Merge request approvers
   - Audit logging